amsesk/SCGid/README.md

 * Type `./scgid init`
 	* Follow the prompts to define some package-wide settings and download the necessary databases.
 	* This script **will try** to install the required python packages, if they are not already available, using `conda` or `pip`.
 Make sure you know which package manager is being used on your system as installation via `pip` has been known to break some conda installations.
-	* You are responsible for having downloaded and installed all of the third-party dependencies listed above.
+	* You are responsible for having downloaded and installed all of the other third-party dependencies listed above.
 You will be asked where some of them are.
 	* This script requires an internet connection in order to download the swissprot databases.

 * Modify your `.bashrc` or `.bash_profile` file and add `scgid-0.1b/bin` to your enviornmental $PATH variable.
 For instance, add a line like... `export PATH=$PATH:/path/to/scgid-0.1b/bin`